-- Seek funding sources to replace dock system - Clean brush and debris remaining after oak wilt control efforts / tree removal in 2019 - Continue to operate and maintain facility - 3.
-Leisure Lake Youth Camp - Develop a comprehensive plan to renovate the facility including a new kitchen, lodge floor, electrical upgrades, cabin repairs/replacements and possible addition of flush toilets and shower building - Look for funding sources to renovate the entire facility including an updated fee schedule - Develop a plan to implement renovations/upgrades with a goal of initiating project work in calendar year 2021. - Continue to operate and maintain facility - 4.
+- Recruit and train the new Campground Manager position. - Restructure Assistant Recreation Administrator's position/time to focus on management of the recreation program year round instead of operational management of Totogatic Park during summer months. - 2.
+Sawmill Park - Replace/repair broken hand pumps - Seek funding sources to replace pavilion - Seek funding sources to replace dock system - Continue to operate and maintain facility - 3.
+Leisure Lake Youth Camp - Work with DATCAP to secure an appropriate license for facility operation. - Begin facility improvements based on plans developed in 2021 - Continue facility closure until license is secured and renovations completed. - Continue to operate and maintain facility - 4.
 Dugan and Harmon Equestrian Campsites - Evaluate Harmon Lake for sanitary dump station - Repair electrical service at Harmon - Consider eliminating camping at the Dugan Run facility and converting to day-use only. - Continue to monitor use by campers not associated with horse trail riding and consider additional restrictions as need arises.